-This volume is a compilation of inspirational stories shared by Latter-day Saints who served on the front lines in our most recent military conflicts.
-These stories detail their trials, challenges, setbacks, faith, courage, and their numerous victories overcoming extraordinary circumstances.
-This book is filled with remarkable first-person accounts from Latter-day Saint soldiers, sailors, Marines, airmen, airwomen, and civilians who served in the Gulf War, the War in Afghanistan, and the Iraq War.
+This volume is a compilation of inspirational stories shared by Latter-day Saints who served on the front lines in several recent military conflicts.
+These stories detail their trials, challenges, setbacks, faith, courage, and numerous victories in overcoming extraordinary circumstances.
+This book is filled with remarkable first-person accounts from Latter-day Saint soldiers, sailors, Marines, airmen, and civilians who served in the Gulf War, the War in Afghanistan, and the Iraq War.
 Their amazing stories—published together for the first time—chronicle the sacrifice, dedication, and humor of day-to-day life in modern combat zones.

 - ISBN: 978-1-9443-9487-5

 In Oxford, Britain’s most ancient seat of learning, a series of events commemorated the visit of Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles just before Christmas.
 Elder Holland spoke at the university and in Pembroke Chapel at a “Nine Lessons and Carols” celebration.

 - ISBN: 978-1-9443-9489-9

 This volume offers a fresh but faithful focus on the journey of covenants and discipleship through the double lens of ancient words and medieval images.
 The first part of the book helps us see Christ’s identity as our kinsman-redeemer by exploring the ancient words that connect covenants, redemption, worship, the presence of the Lord, and sitting down enthroned in God’s presence as his children and heirs.